Allison Janney Is A Cursing, Bird-Owning, Chain-Smoking Revelation in I, Tonya

 We all knew Margot Robbie as Tonya Harding in the wickedly funny, highly unconventional biopic I, Tonya, would be a player in this year’s Oscar conversation.
-There’s that you-can’t-make-this-up frizzy hair, all that figure skating, and the general fascination of the Australian — already Oscar-nominated for The Wolf of Wall Street — playing the most colorful disgraced American figure skater in history.
+There’s the you-can’t-make-it-up frizzy hair, all that skating, and the general fascination of the Australian playing the most colorful disgraced American figure skater in history.
 Harding, for anyone too young to remember (including Robbie), was a proud Oregon redneck who got entangled in an insane scheme that literally kneecapped her U.S. rival Nancy Kerrigan before the 1994 Olympics, and made for the biggest tabloid news story of the early nineties not involving O.J.
 Simpson.

 Yet, at the I, Tonya world premiere last night at the Toronto Film Festival, the performance everyone couldn’t stop raving about was Allison Janney’s.
 Wearing short hair and saucer-sized glasses, Janney plays Harding’s chain-smoking, expletive-spouting nightmare of a stage mom, LaVona Golden.
 And she does, like, half of it in a fur coat with a freakin’ tropical bird on her shoulder, pecking at her face — which is how LaVona actually appeared in “The Price of Gold,” the ESPN 30 for 30 about the incident.

 “That’s an Academy performance, right?
-It has to be,” a fellow journalist remarked as Janney stepped onstage and the audience went nuts.
+It has to be,” a fellow journalist remarked as Janney stepped onstage after the screening and the audience went nuts.

 The film, directed by Craig Gillespie (Lars and the Real Girl), plays out as a mock-documentary based on, as the opening says, “irony free, wildly contradictory, totally true” interviews with Harding and her ex-husband Jeff Gillooly (Sebastian Stan).
 Every major character has moments of narrating direct to camera, interspersed with replays of events, which all seem to be unreliably recalled.
 Screenwriter Steven Rogers wrote the part of LaVona with Janney in mind, Janney told me at the party after the screening, but Tonya and her mother haven’t talked in decades, so she never got to meet her subject.
 “Steven asked Tonya where her mother was and she didn’t know, and if she did she wasn’t going to let on,” said Janney.
 “We couldn’t find her anywhere, so we just used existing footage and what he found out through Tonya what her mother was like.
 It was a little freeing, to me, knowing that, well, we have this tape and from there, it’s whatever we choose to create as a team.”

 When we first meet LaVona, she’s at an Oregon ice rink trying to bulldoze the woman who would become Tonya’s longtime coach, Diane Rawlinson (Julianne Nicholson), into training her — at the age of “a soft four,” as LaVona puts it.
 Oh, is Janney’s part a delicious one.
-There she is, chain-smoking at one of young Tonya’s practices telling her that those beautiful spins she’s doing are “nothing special.”
+There she is, sucking on a cigarette at one of young Tonya’s practices telling her that those beautiful spins she’s doing are “nothing special.”
 Or snapping back at fellow parents who are upset with her choice of words: “I didn’t swear, you cunt!”
 The insults she spouts off on Tonya’s skating (“You skated like a graceless bulldyke!”) are a marvel, as is Janney’s hilariously unadorned delivery.
 She seems to recognize that material this outrageous is best played straight.

 LaVona is so overbearing she actually tags along on Tonya’s first date with Jeff and asks them if they’ve fucked yet.
 (She also regularly hit her daughter as a kid, then tells her she’s “a dumb piece of shit” for being with a man who beats her.)
 Her best moment, though, may be when, in the middle of a long LaVona-less detour into Tonya and Jeff’s relationship, she suddenly pops up in one of those straight-to-camera setups and snaps, “Well, my storyline is disappearing right now.
 What the fuck!”
 The entire theater cheered.